ibest/hitsapipe/README.md

 Configuration is done by a single configuration file that can be specified by the user.

-The script itself must be sitting on the headnode of a Beowulf cluster utilizing TORQUE.

-HiTSAPipe uses the Apache License, Version 2.0 unless otherwise stated.
-Old versions of the HiTSA Pipeline were licensed under MPL 1.1

 ## SYSTEM REQUIREMENTS

   * Python 2.6.6 (May possibly run on Python 2.4)